-Here’s the most fun part of selecting an acrylic paint—picking out the color!
+Here’s the most fun part of selecting acrylic paint—picking out the color!
 If you’re a beginner painter, we recommend going with the basics and limiting yourself to 10 colors or so.
 That way, you won’t be overwhelmed when learning the ins and outs of the medium.
 But, the more you're comfortable with acrylics, take note of what colors different brands are offering—some feature iridescent and fluorescent colors.

 Winsor & Newton Artist’s Acrylic

-Acrylic painting for beginners can rely on this 10-tube set for both its excellent quality and affordability.
+Acrylic painting beginners can rely on this 10-tube set for both its excellent quality and affordability.
 The pigments have a smooth consistency that’s akin to oil paint.
 “We have worked hard to create a good buttery consistency for quick and easy coverage,” the company says, “while making sure that the brush marks you want remain.”

 Liquitex BASICS Acrylic (Set of 24)

-Developed for both students and artists, Liquitex BASICS is another heavy body acrylic paint that will keep its shape and strokes as you paint.
+Developed as a high quality student line of paints, Liquitex BASICS is another heavy-body acrylic that will keep its shape and strokes as you paint.
 This makes it ideal for traditional painting, impasto, and mixed media.
 The BASICS line includes 72 colors and uniform pricing, with the manufacturer stating that it has a “good pigment load.”